 Day 1: Innsbruck - Mayrhofen

 The first day’s ride is more a test of stamina than of mountain bike handling skills.
-From Innsbruck, the route follows the Inntal Cycle Path toward Wattens.
-At Weer, the route begins to climb to Weidener Hut (elev.
-1,800 m).
-You can either ride this segment in one go or divide it over two days, spending the night at Weidener Hut.
-From the hut, it’s another nasty 500 vertical metres to reach the top of Geiseljoch Col – once up there you have mastered the hardest climb on this loop.
-The route continues along singletrack to a gravel road that winds down to Vorderlandersbach.
+From Innsbruck, the route leads along the Inntal Cycle Path toward Wattens.
+At Weer, the route begins to climb via the Nafingalm hut to the Weidener Hütte hut (1,799 metres).
+From the hut, it’s another nasty 500 vertical metres and 4.6 kilometres to reach the top of the Geiseljoch ridge – once up there you have mastered the hardest climb on this loop.
+The route continues along route 424 to a gravel road that winds down to Vorderlandersbach.
 There, the route resumes a short climb before cruising down past Dornau to Mayrhofen on quiet back roads.

 Day 2: Mayrhofen - Weerberg

 From Mayrhofen, ride down to Uderns.
 There, a broad gravel road begins to climb to Hochfügen across Kupfnerberg.
-After another 200 vertical metres, you have reached the highest point of this day’s ride: the 1,680m Loassattel Saddle.
-From there, a 10-kilometre-long downhill brings you to the destination end of this day, Weerberg.
+After another 200 vertical metres you have reached the highest point of this day’s ride: the 1,680-metre-high Loassattel saddle.
+From there, a 10-kilometre-long downhill brings you to the destination for this day, Weerberg.

 Day 3: Weerberg - Matrei

-From Mitterweerberg, a westward descent takes you back to the Inntal Valley floor.
+From Mitterweerberg, a westward descent takes you back to the floor of the Inn Valley.
 Passing Wattens and Volders, an easy climb takes you up to Rinn and Sistrans.
 The ride continues past Patsch and Mühltal to Innerellbögen and Matrei am Brenner.

 Please note: As Matrei and Innsbruck are well serviced by public transport, you can easily divide the Innsbruck Loop into two parts in Matrei.